 School and Camps for kids, adults, veterans, and families.
 Where education is real, relevant, and wow.
 Where every curriculum is customized for every participant.

-"We believe for a brighter future we must develop those that will lead others that are healthy physically fit happy successful emotionally intelligent empathetic ethical people with grit, which are well educated, skilled in creative, critical, and divergent thinking, capable of adaptability and collaboration, and are good stewards of the earth."
+"We believe, for a brighter future, we must develop those that will lead others that have the habits to be healthy physically fit happy successful emotionally intelligent empathetic ethical people with grit, which are well educated, skilled in creative, critical, and divergent thinking, capable of adaptability and collaboration, and are good stewards of the earth."

 A Slideshow of Our Youth Programs

-Our K-12 day and resident students earn their diploma following their passions in a series of total immersion camps.
-Our school is a proving ground for the best practices in education.Visit Our School Page
+Our K-12 day students and resident students earn their diploma following their passions in a series of total immersion camps.
+Our school is a proving ground for the best practices in education since 2001.Visit Our School Page

 We have leadership opportunities within our camps for ages 16, 17, 18 year olds and for adults.Visit Our Leadership Page